Utilities¶

 - y:

-numerical matrix, labelled data points. - T:
+n x pnumerical matrix, labelled data points. - T:

-numerical matrix, representing reference points without/needing class labels - k:
+m x pnumerical matrix, representing reference points without/needing class labels - k:

-, indicating the number of nearest neighbors to be considered. - method:
+scalar, indicating the number of nearest neighbors to be considered. - method:

-, name-value, default: 'mode', method by which to determine the class label.
+char, name-value, default: 'mode', method by which to determine the class label.
 Valid methods are 'mode', which takes the most common neighbor label 'min_class', which takes the least common, and 'percent', which takes the class with the closest percent occurrance. - percent:

-, name-value, default: 75, if method is 'percent', label is assigned based on the class with the closest percent occurrance to this argument.
+scalar, name-value, default: 75, if method is 'percent', label is assigned based on the class with the closest percent occurrance to this argument.

 OUTPUTS: